Dhenenjay/earth-engine-mcp/app/earthengine/README.md

 This private key is used with the `earthengine_initialize` tool to authenticate with Earth Engine.

+> **IMPORTANT:** The service account key should be provided as a **JSON string**, not a file path.
+This allows the tool to be used directly in an AI assistant context without requiring local file access.

 ## Basic Tools

 ### 1. earthengine_initialize